yzerlaut/old_physion/README.md

 ## Running experiments

-The master program is launched with:
+The master program for experiments is launched with:
 ```
-python master\gui.py
+python master\exp.py
 ```

 <p align="center">